shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 ::: {.cell .markdown}

-Now, we use the `from_tensor_slices` method to create TensorFlow Dataset objects from the lists of paths.
+Now, we use the `from_tensor_slices` method to create `tf.data.Dataset` objects from the lists of paths.

 :::